llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-Both operands have the same scalar integer type.
+Both arguments have the same scalar integer type.
 The result is a vector with the i1 element type.

 Semantics: